 - Cut the Jell-O into different shapes with your favorite cookie cutters.
 Serve and enjoy!

-- This recipes yields gigglers in one color.
+- This recipe yields gigglers in one color.
 If you’d like to have multiple colors as shown in the post, simply repeat the process with different Jell-O packages.

 - DO NOT follow the instructions from the Jell-O’s package, as the ratio is different for Jello Jigglers.

 - Spray the pan with cooking spray for easy unmolding.
-You can use larger pan like 9X13 baking dish for thinner jello jigglers.
+You can use a larger pan like a 9×13 baking dish for thinner jello jigglers.

 - Don’t forget to pop the bubbles on the surface before chilling.